-Joel Bradley has worked in the International Scouting Department for the Baltimore Orioles since 2012.
-Hired by legendary scout, Fred “Shark of the Caribbean” Ferreira (Angels, Yankees, Reds, Expos, Marlins and Orioles), and the Orioles top baseball executive, Dan Duquette (Brewers, Expos, Red Sox, and Orioles), Bradley has evaluated talent in Latin America, Central America, Asia and the Caribbean.
+Joel Bradley worked as an International baseball scout with the Baltimore Orioles from 2012-2018.
+Hired by legendary scout, Fred “Shark of the Caribbean” Ferreira (Angels, Yankees, Reds, Expos, Marlins and Orioles), and the Orioles top baseball executive, Dan Duquette (Brewers, Expos, Red Sox, and Orioles), Bradley has evaluated talent in Latin America, Asia and the Caribbean.

-Bradley is originally from Texas, having played football and baseball in high school and later played basketball and baseball in college.
+Originally from Texas, Joel played football and baseball in high school and later played basketball and baseball in college.
 He was named first-team all-conference as a utility baseball player in 1981 at Cedar Valley College in Dallas County before transferring to the University of Texas at Arlington.

 Bradley also coached football at Taravella High School in Coral Springs and Everglades High School in Miramar.
 In 2005, as head defensive coordinator he helped lead Coral Springs Christian Academy to its first playoff appearance after going 7-3.
 His defense was ranked second in the private school rankings and is credited with the most forced turnovers in school history.

 His success as a coach led him to opportunities working with diverse communities.
 As a classroom instructor, Joel taught English I and English II as well as English Honors and Reading from 2002 until 2009 at five schools in Miami-Dade and Broward Counties.